olgOk/IBM-Quantum-Challenge-2020/README.md

 ## What's in this repository?

-In this repository you will find a copy of the exercises in the IBM Quantum Challenge, some useful hints.
+In this repository you will find my answers to the IBM Quantum Challenge run on May 4th, 2020.